ppy/osu-wiki/wiki/Skinning/osu!mania/en.md

 Notes:

 - This element is shown on the left side of the stage(s).
-- This is stretched to fit the stage height (allows for smaller images).
+- This is stretched to fit the stage height (allows for shorter images).

 ---